FrederikBenirschke/LimitOrderBook/Readme.md

 To achieve efficient insertion, deletion, and retrieval of orders in the LOB, a suitable data structure is essential.
 In this implementation, we use a red-black tree (provided by the std::map container in C++) to store the prices.
 For each price, we additonally maintain a doubly linked list that stores all the orders at that price.

 The red-black tree is a self-balancing binary search tree that ensures efficient search, insertion, and deletion operations.
+The tree maintains its balance through rotations and color changes, ensuring that the path from the root to any leaf is logarithmic in the number of nodes.
+This guarantees that all basic operations – insertion, deletion, and search – are performed in O(log n) time, where n is the number of price levels in the LOB.
 By using a balanced tree, we can quickly find the smallest or largest price in the LOB.
 The doubly linked list allows for efficient insertion and deletion of orders at a specific price.
+The use of a doubly linked list enables quick addition and removal of orders, as each node in the list can be removed or inserted in constant time, O(1).